 I rounded up a bevy of beauties to draw awareness to an annual life-saving health awareness alert: heart disease in women who I’ve asked to join me in participating in National Wear Red Day on Friday, February 2.
 You can join in on the fun, too!
 All you have to do to join us is upload a photo of yourself wearing red, the color most associated with heart disease.

-Friday, February 2 is the day the National Heart, Lung and Blood Institute, part of the United State’s Department of Health and Human Services annually celebrates the National Wear Red Day.
-It’s fabulous to see so many organizations partnering to educate us about this preventable illness.
+Friday, February 2, is the day the National Heart, Lung, and Blood Institute, part of the United States Department of Health and Human Services, annually celebrates National Wear Red Day.
+Seeing so many organizations partnering to educate us about this preventable illness is fabulous.

-The organization chooses a red dress because, since 2002, it’s been the national symbol for women and heart disease awareness to remind women to proactively protect their heart health and inspire them to take action.
+The organization chose a red dress because, since 2002, it’s been the national symbol for women and heart disease awareness.
+This symbol reminds women to proactively protect their heart health and inspires them to take action.

 Heart disease is sometimes called coronary heart disease and is the leading cause of death among adults in the United States.

-So what can you do to protect your heart?
-The usual suspects, you know eat heart healthy, exercise, limit alcohol and don’t smoke, just to name a few.
-Above is a more comprehensive list for additional risks.
+So, what can you do to protect your heart?
+The usual suspects, you know, eat heart healthily, exercise, limit alcohol, and don’t smoke, just to name a few.
+Above is a more comprehensive list of additional risks.

-Its obvious women are special creatures that require special attention.
+Its prominent women are unique creatures that require special attention.
 It’s always worth the discussion to highlight that heart disease affects women differently than men.

-A stroke is a medical condition sometimes called a “brain attack,” occurs when blood flow to an area of the brain is cut off.
-Up to 50% of all strokes are preventable as many risk factors can be controlled before they cause problems.
+A stroke is a medical condition sometimes called a “brain attack,” which occurs when blood flow to an area of the brain is cut off.
+Up to 50% of all strokes are preventable, as many risk factors can be controlled before they cause problems.

 Controllable Risk Factors: